KhalidSyntax/Bank_Project/README.md

 # Bank Management System

 This project is a **Bank Management System** implemented in C++.
 It provides functionalities to manage clients' data, including adding, updating, deleting, and listing client records.
 The data is stored in a text file (`ClientsRecord.txt`) for persistence.
+This is the first version of the system, and a second version with additional features, titled **Bank Extension**, is planned.

+---

 ## Features